pamelon/DeepLearning-ALK/README.md

 We will be working on the given subject and learn each day until 18:00.
 18:00 - 19:00 will be time for project questions, quandries and consultations.

+Materials used during classes will be shared in this repository in the coresponding folders.

 ## Grading

 All the information about course grading and the project for course completion is [here](Grading.md).